chulminy/CIVE497-CIVE700/task/task8/README.md

 	* Please do not include any other text except this subject line.
 * For writing equations, I recommend the use of latex equations editors introduced in the Markdown tutorial and inserting equation links.
 However, I also accept for attaching an image of your handwritten equation (but not recommend).
 * Your report includes your answers and styled codes for questions in the problems.
-* You have to submit **a single code file** that includes the codes for all problems.
 * The formats of the folder and files are
 	* Folder name: Task8_`Your name` _ `Degree` _ `ID` (same with the subject of your email)
 	* File names: "Code_`Your name` _ `Degree` _ `ID`.m or .py" for codes and "Rept_`Your name` _ `Degree` _ `ID`.md and .pdf".